agtechnologies1/Tailored-code-for-Wars/README.md

 To install the required dependencies:

-''
-bash pip install ultralytics opencv-python numpy json csv python-dotenv

-''
+bash$: pip install -r requirements.txt

 Make sure to set up your VIDEO_SOURCE environment variable pointing to your input video file.